cnbbooks/lfe-sicp/ch1/procedures-as-black-box-abstractions.md

   (average guess (/ x guess)))
 ```

-The problem with this program is that the only procedure that is important to users of the square-root program  is ``sqrt/1``.
+The problem with this program is that the only function that is important to users of the square-root program  is ``sqrt/1``.
 The other procedures (``sqrt/2``, ``good-enough?/2``, and ``improve/2``) only clutter up their minds.
-They may not define any other procedure called ``good-enough?/2`` as part of another program to work together with the square-root program, because the square-root program needs it.
+They may not define any other function called ``good-enough?/2`` as part of another program to work together with the square-root program, because the square-root program needs it.
 The problem is especially severe in the construction of large systems by many separate programmers.
 For example, in the construction of a large library of numerical procedures, many numerical functions are computed as successive approximations and thus might have procedures named ``good-enough?/2`` and ``improve/2`` as auxiliary procedures.
 We would like to localize the subprocedures, hiding them inside ``sqrt/1`` so that the square-root program could coexist with other successive approximations, each having its own private ``good-enough?/2`` procedure.
 To make this possible, we allow a procedure to have internal definitions that are local to that procedure.
 For example, in the square-root problem we can write

 ```lisp
 (defun sqrt (x)